dilyn-corner/ubuntu-core-riscv64/README.md

     -device virtio-net-device,netdev=usernet \
     -netdev user,id=usernet,hostfwd=tcp::22222-:22
 ```

-We use Qemu's virt board out of simplicity -- other boards should also be
-usable, simply modify the kernel and u-boot configs to match.

 We add in a bios line pointing at our payload for two reasons.
 First, we need
 this low-level bit to start everything moving.
 Second, if a bios file is not